 With identity theft becoming a more popular crime in this country, adults are taking extra measures to protect themselves, which is great, but what about protecting the children?
 It seems strange that identity thieves would want your child’s identity, but in fact, child identity theft has been on the rise over the past couple of years and continues to grow.
 So why has it become so popular?

-Ease: Children social security numbers are more available then we would like to believe.
-You give their social security number to their school, their doctor’s office, and other activities they are involved in, without knowing for sure who gets to see those social security numbers.
-And since your child probably doesn’t have a credit report, an identity thief can open up a credit card account with their social security number without knowing their name, since there is no name attached to the credit report.
+Ease: Children’s social security numbers are more available then we would like to believe.
+You give their Social Security number to their school, their doctor’s office, and other activities they are involved in, without knowing for sure who gets to see those Social Security numbers.
+And since your child probably doesn’t have a credit report, an identity thief can open up a credit card account with their Social Security number without knowing their name, since there is no name attached to the credit report.

 Protection: Identity thieves also target children because a minor’s credit report is usually never monitored.
 Adults need to check their credit scores and reports when they apply for a loan, an apartment or other financial transactions.
 Children never need to check on their credit.
 So if an identity thief steals a child’s information and opens credit cards in their name, they are less likely to be discovered until the child is grown and applies for their first credit card or loan.

 The first thing to do is check their credit report, or lack thereof.
 They shouldn’t have a credit report tied to their Social Security number or name.
 If they do, then they have probably been a victim of identity theft and you should report it right away to the police and the credit bureaus.
 If they haven’t been a victim yet, here are some ways you can protect their credit: